phil-6/savage-adventures/_includes/age-info.md

-We are an AALA Approved Centre, this allows us to take out kids groups of any age, however as safety is our main priority certain activities have minimum age restrictions.
-If your interested in booking with children -17yr old please getting touch to confirm the activity your are booking onto is suitable.
+We are an AALA Approved Centre.
+This allows us to take out kids groups of any age, however as safety is our first priority, certain activities have minimum age restrictions.
+If you're interested in booking with children under 17yr old please get touch to confirm the activity you would like to book is suitable.